Star Formation and Chemical Enrichment in Protoclusters: RESULTS

 The cumulative SFR is proportional to the area if galaxies are distributed uniformly.
 There is a plateau of SFR in the central region indicating the concentrated SFR in the center, more than expected from the extrapolation of an outer power-law distribution.
 There is no clear evolution in the cumulative SFR during $z=2-3$.
 However, for all PCs, the increase in the cumulative SFR with increasing radius is slower at $z=2$ than at $z=3,\,4$ at larger radii ($\gtrsim\,1\,$~pMpc$^2$).
 This is an indication that the centralization of SFR is more advanced at $z=2$.
 The cumulative SFR in the Outside-core region is consistent with the observed value at each redshift.
 Compared to the simulated cluster sample in \citet{Yajima2022_FOREVER22}, our sample seems to have a slightly higher SFR on large scales, although the central region has comparable SFR values.

 Our simulations do not reproduce the Cores with very high SFRs at $z\,=\,4.00$ and 4.30 \citep{Miller18Natur}.
 This may be because the star formation is underestimated in our simulations due to insufficient resolution to resolve dense molecular gas where starbursts occur.
+Therefore, the region with a dense concentration of starburst galaxies in the Core center is not reproduced well, while the outer regions, dominated by main sequence galaxies, align with the observations.